openhwgroup/cva6/.github/pull_request_template.md

 <!-- Thanks for your contribution!
 Before sending us a pull request, please make sure you have read CONTRIBUTING.md -->

 - [ ] I have searched for similar pull requests
-- [ ] I, as a human, thereby engage in an interpersonal interaction.
+- [ ] I am a human engaging in an interpersonal interaction.
 During this interaction, my words are my own and are not generated.
 If relevant, I provide links to my sources.

 <!-- Please indicate why this PR is needed for the project -->